EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 $_$;
 ```

-For the next tests, we'll create a normal (integer) sequence, and see how it acts compared to our newly created text sequence:
+For the next tests, we’ll create a normal (integer) sequence, and see how it acts compared to our newly created text sequence:

 ```sql
 DROP SEQUENCE IF EXISTS newint;